-CHRISTINE M. BATER (Company Manager) was born and raised in New Jersey.
+CHRISTINE M. BATER (Managing Director) was born and raised in New Jersey.
 She received her BFA in Theatre Production from Mason Gross School of the Arts, Rutgers University.
 While at college, she had the opportunity to study abroad in London at Shakespeare’s Globe Theatre and intern at the Royal Court Theatre.
-Favorite stage management credits include: Hands Across Veronica (Eternal Spiral Project), Stop Kiss (The Jameson Project), Long Day’s Journey into Night (Simpatico Theatre Project), and Cryptogram (Simpatico Theatre Project).
-In her other life, she is a senior administrative assistant for the Haub School of Business Office of the Dean at Saint Joseph’s University.
+She has worked in several capacities with Simpatico and is thrilled to step into this new role.
+Favorite stage management credits include: Hands Across Veronica (Eternal Spiral Project), Stop Kiss (The Jameson Project), and with Simpatico: Long Day’s Journey into Night, The Cryptogram, The Amish Project, and The It Girl.

 ALLISON GARRETT (Company Manager) has been with Simpatico since 2010.
 Favorite company credits include: The Lysistrata Project (Director), The mEEp pROjecT (Director), In a Dark Dark House (Assistant Director), The Cryptogram (AD, Dramaturg), and Pyretown (Dramaturg).
 Other favorite credits include Bird in the Window (Director, Underbite Theatre Co.), The Rocky Horror Show (Director, 2011 Fringe Festival), and In Arabia We’d All Be Kings (AD, Secret Room Theatre).